venveo/craft-oauthclient/README.md

 ## Requirements

-This plugin should work on Craft CMS 3.1.0 or later, and likely earlier versions of Craft.
+This plugin should work on Craft CMS 3.1.34.3 or later

 ## Installation